 2. Impacts on Ecosystems

-Invasive plant species can harm how ecosystems function, how native plants grow, and the health and abundance of native wildlife.
+Invasive plant species can harm ecosystems, native plant growth, and the health and abundance of native wildlife.

 They are also capable of causing native plants and animals to become engaged or extinct, which affects biodiversity and forces native organisms to fight amongst each other for limited resources.

-Because of invasive plant species’ aggressive nature, one species can quickly replace a diverse ecosystem with a monoculture of just that species.
+Because invasive plant species are aggressive, one species can quickly replace a diverse ecosystem with a monoculture of just that species.

 3. Impacts on Wildlife

 The spread and establishment of invasive plant species can completely alter and degrade wildlife habitats.
-In addition, wildlife may eat invasive plant species that do not provide any food value to them.
+In addition, wildlife may eat invasive plant species that do not provide food value.

 Alternatively, wildlife may not graze on invasive species, which can create food shortages as native plants become limited.
-This can alter the abundance and diversity of wildlife species that are part of that ecosystem because their diet may be affected.
+This can alter the abundance and diversity of wildlife species in that ecosystem because their diet may be affected.

 4. Impacts on Agriculture

-The agriculture industry is affected by invasive species because of their ability to spread quickly and out-compete crops and forest plants.
-Invasive plant species can also deteriorate the soil quality, affecting native plants and crops.
+Invasive species affect agriculture because they can spread quickly and outcompete crops and forest plants.
+They can also deteriorate soil quality, affecting native plants and crops.

-Invasive plant species can act as new or additional hosts for crop diseases and crop pests, which can cause a reduction in crop yields or increase the need for pesticides.
+Invasive plant species can act as new or additional hosts for crop diseases and pests, reducing crop yields or increasing the need for pesticides.

-Once invasive plant species have taken hold in a new environment, removing them is very challenging, time-consuming, and costly.
+Removing invasive plant species is challenging, time-consuming, and costly once invasive plant species have taken hold in a new environment.
 Ultimately, invasive plant species can lead to poor-quality agricultural lands, increased pests, and decreased yield.

 5. Impacts on Society